acidvegas/acid-drop/README.md

 I am terrible at C++ and still am trying to wrap my head around the language's logic, so most of this code has been shit out and written like a cowboy.

 The project started out with as IRC bridge for [Meshtastic](https://meshtastic.org/) over MQTT, just so I could say "we have IRC over radio", which later led to me modifying the official Meshtastic [firmware](https://github.com/meshtastic/firmware) to add extended features.
-I am deep in the rabbit whole of embedded development and am starting from scratch making this an entirely custom firmware.
+I am deep in the rabbit hole of embedded development and am starting from scratch making this an entirely custom firmware.

 This is being developed in my free time as a fun project.
 It is no where near being useful.